miguelzeph/miguelzeph.github.io/docs/documentation/aws/01_deploy_docker_AWS_EC2.md

 docker run -d -p <host-port>:<container-port> <image-name>
 ```

-## 4. Set Up a Security Group
+## 4. Configure EC2 Security Group
 Create or modify a security group for your EC2 instance to allow incoming traffic on the ports needed by your application (e.g., HTTP: 80 or a custom port).

 - Go to the EC2 Dashboard > Security Groups.
+- Select the security group associated with your EC2 instance.
+- Click Edit Inbound Rules and add the following rules
+    - SSH (to allow SSH access):
+    ```bash
+    Type: SSH
+    Protocol: TCP
+    Port Range: 22
+    Source: 0.0.0.0/0
+    ```
-- Add inbound rules for the necessary ports and set the source to `0.0.0.0/0` or restrict it to specific IPs.
+    - Custom TCP Rule (to allow access to your application) for the necessary ports and set the source to `0.0.0.0/0` or restrict it to specific IPs:
+    ```bash
+    Type: Custom TCP Rule
+    Protocol: TCP
+    Port Range: <your-app-port>
+    Source: 0.0.0.0/0
+    ```

+Make sure the port you're exposing is open and accessible from external sources.
+This will allow you to access both your application and SSH into your EC2 instance.

 ## 5. Assign an Elastic IP
 To ensure your public IP remains static (doesn’t change when you stop/start your instance):